wnebyte/fx-console/README.md

     );

-Each appended <code>StyleTextSegment</code> consists of some text, and a Collection of styleClasses to be applied or added to the text.
+Each appended <code>StyleTextSegment</code> consists of some text, and a Collection of styleClasses to be applied to the text.
+Each styleClass that is referenced has to be defined in an external css file for the style to be applied.

     ...
     console.ready();